-Rainforest Concern is a British charity protecting rainforests and other crucial natural habitats, working with local communities and organisations across eight countries.
+Rainforest Concern is a British charity protecting rainforests and other crucial natural habitats, working with communities and organisations across eight countries.

 The work of Rainforest Concern becomes more vital every day as deforestation continues around the world.
 They have saved many acres of forest and we must help them to continue this vital work.

 Professor Sir Ghillean Prance FRS, world renowned botanist and ecologist, former Director of RBG Kew

 Who we are

 Rainforest Concern was established as a UK registered charity in 1993 to protect threatened natural habitats and the biodiversity they contain, together with the indigenous people who depend on them for survival.
 In 25 years we have helped to protect 2.2 million hectares of threatened forests.

 In partnership with Royal Botanic Gardens Edinburgh